Dr. Eugenie Scott, Keynote Address

 For 10 years, Kevin served as the Executive Director of the California Thoroughbred Horsemen’s Foundation, a charitable trust serving the healthcare needs of the industries’ largely immigrant workforce.
 Most recently, Kevin served as the Director of Philanthropy at the Gay Men's Chorus of Los Angeles, a major LGBTQ arts advocacy organization, whose youth outreach work has moved thousands of hearts and minds across the US towards embracing LGBTQ equality.

-Constitutional Attorney for the Freedom From Religion Foundation
+Director of strategic response for the Freedom From Religion Foundation

 Andrew graduated cum laude from Tulane University with a BS in neuroscience and environmental science and magna cum laude from Tulane's Law School where he was awarded the Haber J. McCarthy Award for excellence in environmental law.
 He studied human rights and international law at the University of Amsterdam and was awarded the Outstanding L.L.M.
 Award.
 Andrew has written a book on International Human Rights Law.